Nianca-Chetty103/Network-Scanner-/README.md

 # Network-Scanner
-Builted a compact python-based network scanner for discovering live hosts and open ports on the local network.
+Builted a compact python-based network scanner for discovering live hosts and open ports on the local network, not for illegal purposes but for education.

+## Process
+- imported the important libraries needed run commands like ping and  TCP connection.
+- created functions for ping which allows the host device to check if the device with the certain IP address is active on the network or not.
+- generated a range for the IP addresses in the network to exist.
+- created function for the TCP port scanner which allows you to check which ports are available or used.
+- allowed it generate results and save it.

 ## Features ✨
-- my project is able to do a ping sweep to discover live hosts
+- able to do a ping sweep to discover live hosts
 - do a TCP Port scan for common ports

 ## Problems ❔❔